About the Seto Lab

 Sponsors

-Our projects have been funded by the U.S. National Science Foundation, NASA, the World Bank, National Geographic, United Parcel Service, and international government agencies.
+Our research has been funded by the U.S. National Science Foundation, NASA, the World Bank, National Geographic, United Parcel Service, and international government agencies.